-Washington University alumnus and trustee Gary Sumers and his wife, Rachel, have committed $12 million to help expand and modernize the Athletic Complex at Washington University in St. Louis and create the Gary and Rachel Sumers Recreation Center.
+Washington University alumnus and trustee Gary Sumers has committed $12 million to help expand and modernize the Athletic Complex at Washington University in St. Louis and create the Gary Sumers Recreation Center.

 The project includes a complete 36,000-square-foot interior rejuvenation of historic Francis Gymnasium, site of the 1904 Olympics, as well as a 66,500-square-foot addition to the south side of Francis Gymnasium and an additional 20,000 square feet of improvements to the existing Athletic Complex.

 The gift was announced at the Saturday night celebration of the launch of Leading Together: The Campaign for Washington University.
 Construction of the new addition and renovations are expected to be completed in 2015.

 “I am pleased to support the much-needed enhancements to the university’s Athletic Complex, which will create a facility equal to or exceeding the quality of those of our peer institutions in NCAA Division III,” says Sumers.
 “The rejuvenated complex will support the university’s already extraordinary student experience, help develop a stronger sense of community and promote healthy lifestyles and fitness.
 I believe this is a great investment in our future leaders.”